 In January 2023, we entered into an agreement to acquire Elemeno Inc. ("Elemeno"), a U.S.-based, cloud-managed, MLOps platform provider founded in 2021, focused on helping businesses leverage the benefits of artificial intelligence.
 The transaction was completed on February 21, 2023.
-For additional information, see "Item 4.
-Information on the Company-A. History and Development of the Company-Recent Acquisitions-Acquisition of Elemeno."
+For additional information, see "-Recent Acquisitions-Elemeno."

 On March 28, 2023, Semantix acquired the assets, business and operations of ATSaúde as part of the company's strategic plan to expand its offerings and presence in the Healthcare & Life Science industry in Brazil, with a specific focus on the pharmaceutical industry.
-For additional information, see "Item 4.
-Information on the Company-A. History and Development of the Company-Recent Acquisitions-Acquisition of ATSaúde."
+For additional information, see "-Recent Acquisitions-ATSaúde."